 Mental and Physical Faculties

-The other two ways for the State to prove up a DWI are the loss of physical faculties or loss of mental faculties.
+The other two ways for the State to prove up a DWI are diminished physical faculties or diminished mental faculties.
 Prosecutors will generally try to argue the loss of both.
 Mental faculties and physical faculties will be argued from the surrounding circumstances of the DWI arrest.
 Police officers across Texas and the United States are trained to investigate DWI according to the National Highway and Safety Traffic Administration guidelines.
 Police will rely on their NHTSA training to gather evidence on loss of physical and mental.
 There are three phases to a DWI arrest.
 The three phases are: vehicle in motion, personal contact, and pre-arrest screening.

 Vehicle in Motion